MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Update-MgBetaSitePageCanvaLayoutVerticalSection.md

 A sitePage can only have one vertical section.
 If a vertical section already exists, this method returns a `409 Conflict` response code.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgSitePageCanvaLayoutVerticalSection](/powershell/module/Microsoft.Graph.Sites/Update-MgSitePageCanvaLayoutVerticalSection?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)